Civil & Family Protection

 What evidence is most useful to prove or defend an injunction case?

 The most persuasive evidence is contemporaneous, dated, and corroborated.
-On the petitioner side: photographs with metadata, text and email threads preserved in their original format, voicemails (downloaded with timestamps), social media posts with URLs and dates, medical records showing injuries consistent with allegations, prior Miami-Dade or Broward police reports even if no arrest was made, and witness statements from third parties who saw or heard incidents firsthand.
-On the respondent side: timestamped communications showing the relationship was different than alleged, location data (cell phone records, SunPass records, surveillance video) showing presence elsewhere during alleged incidents, testimony from witnesses who can rebut specific allegations, documents showing concurrent divorce or custody motives, and any prior false allegations the petitioner has made.
+Petitioners typically rely on photographs with metadata, text and email threads preserved in their original format, voicemails downloaded with timestamps, social media posts with URLs and dates, medical records showing injuries consistent with allegations, prior Miami-Dade or Broward police reports even if no arrest was made, and witness statements from third parties who saw or heard incidents firsthand.
+Respondents typically rely on timestamped communications showing the relationship was different than alleged, location data such as cell phone records, SunPass records, or surveillance video showing presence elsewhere during alleged incidents, testimony from witnesses who can rebut specific allegations, documents showing concurrent divorce or custody motives, and any prior false allegations the petitioner has made.
 The hearing is typically the only chance to introduce evidence, so preservation and admissibility planning happen well before the courtroom.

 How long does a final injunction last and can it be modified or dissolved?

-Florida final injunctions are typically issued for a specific term (often up to one year) or until further order of the court — sometimes called "permanent" though that simply means open-ended subject to modification.
+Florida final injunctions are typically issued for a specific term (often up to one year) or until further order of the court.
+The "until further order" form is sometimes called permanent, though that simply means open-ended subject to modification.
 Either party may move to modify or dissolve the injunction based on changed circumstances under Fla.
 Stat. § 741.30(6)(c) for domestic violence and corresponding sections for the other injunction types.
 Petitioners may seek extension before the original term expires by filing a motion supported by good cause.
 Respondents seeking dissolution must typically show that the conditions giving rise to the injunction no longer exist and that dissolution would not endanger the petitioner.
 Modifications are common in cases involving children where the time-sharing arrangement evolves.
 Both extension and dissolution motions require a hearing in the original Miami-Dade or Broward courthouse.
 Failing to act before the term expires can complicate either party's position significantly.

 Related Practice Areas